ActuallyHappening/COMP1100/documents/Iteration_2/learning_cards.md

 Therefore we will accept this hypothesis as true.

 *Evidence:*
-- "I think that would be beneficial for myself and many of my peers" & "if it were staff moderated, potentially, there's room for bias and manipulation" - [Caleb Yates Interview 2]()
+- "I think that would be beneficial for myself and many of my peers" & "if it were staff moderated, potentially, there's room for bias and manipulation" - [Caleb Yates Iteration 2 Interview 2](../../interviews/iteration_2/caleb_yates/CALEB_2025_9_12_2.md)
-- "Yeah, I think that'll be very useful" - [Rafael Chase Interview 1]()
+- "Yeah, I think that'll be very useful" - [Rafael Chase Iteration 2 Interview 1](../../interviews/iteration_2/rafael_chase/rafael_chase_2025-09-14_1.md)
 - "I believe it would um, beneficial to see a very recent student perspective on the course, uh, any key things about it that you'd only know if you had just done it." - [Liam Bienkowski Iteration 2 Interview 3](../../interviews/iteration_2/liam_bienkowski/liam_bienkowski_2025-09-22_4.md)